 Testamentary Capacity and Texas Wills

 To qualify as a legally valid document, the person creating the will must have testamentary capacity at the time of writing.
 Additionally, the person creating the will must have testamentary intent, meaning that he or she intends to create a document that dictates property distribution after death.

 A person has testamentary capacity if he or she has the mental ability to understand the following facts.

 - The fact that he or she is creating a will

 - The nature and extent of his or her property

 - The fact that he or she is disposing of assets

 - The people who will naturally receive these assets

 Many will disputes involve the lack of testamentary capacity or testamentary intent.
-Some family members may believe that another person coerced the deceased into creating the will.
+Some family members may believe that another person unduly influenced the deceased into creating the will.
 Others may believe that the deceased did not have the mental capacity to create a will in the first place.